1949 World Snooker Championship: Final

+The final was contested over 145 frames.
 For the third consecutive year, the final was contested by Donaldson and Davis.
 The match started on 25 April, as the best-of-145 frames.
 Donaldson took a 7–5 lead on the first day.
 He was still two frames ahead, 13–11, after the second day, but the third day finished with the players level at 18–18.
 Donaldson regained a two-frame lead (25–23) the next day, and increased his lead to 34–26 on 29 April.

 Davis had reduced his deficit, at 33–39, by the end of day 6, and made a break of 102 in the last of those frames; It was the only century break of the match.
 Donaldson maintained a six frame lead (45–39) after the next day of play.
 Davis then took eight of twelve frames on 3 May, including all six frames in the earlier of the two sessions, to lead 49–47.
-He moved a further two frames ahead on both of the next two days, and led 63-57.
-By taking ten of the twelve frames on 6 May, in what the reporter for The Times called "his best form of the match", Davis achieved a decisive lead of 63–58.
-After 13 s on 7 May, the final score Davis 80–65 to Davis.
+He moved a further two frames ahead on both of the next two days, and led 63–57.

+He then won 10 frames in a row on 6 May to secure the title at 73–58.
+A reporter for The Times commented that on the decisive day, Davis was in "his best form of the match".
+After 13 s on 7 May, the final score was 80–65 to Davis.

+Davis became the second player to successfully defend his first world snooker title, after his brother Joe Davis in 1928.
 The championship trophy was presented by Aubrey Ellwood, Air Officer Commanding-in-Chief Bomber Command.
-Snooker historian Clive Everton noted that several of the sessions took more than three hours and wrote that "caution was the watchword".
+Richard Holt of the Billiards Association and Control Council's magazine The Billiard Player felt that Davis was "the 'compleat' snooker player", who demonstrated skill in potting, safety play and tactics.
+Snooker historian Clive Everton later noted that several of the sessions took more than three hours and wrote that "caution was the watchword".